Our Commitment to Child Safety

 In our efforts to keep children safe, we monitor the letters and packages sent to sponsored children.
 To protect the privacy of all parties, we do not allow children and sponsors to exchange contact information and require that all correspondence be sent through our field offices.
 Please note that correspondence is only available to individual (one-to-one) child sponsors.

-While visits to our field offices are encouraged, in keeping with our commitment to child safety, all visits to sponsorship areas must be coordinated with Donor Services representatives at our headquarters at least 60 days in advance.
+While visits to our field offices are encouraged, in keeping with our commitment to child safety, all visits to sponsorship areas must be coordinated with the Supporter Experience Center representatives at our headquarters at least 60 days in advance.
 Unannounced visits are not acceptable.
 Please note that the option to “meet” a sponsored child is only available to individual (one-to-one) child sponsors.
 Prior to visiting programs, a community or a sponsored child, an application form, release form and a background check will be required.
 We hope you understand that these steps are necessary to ensure the safety of children and their families and they will not discourage you from visiting our programs.
 Visits can be truly rewarding and life-changing experiences.
-To coordinate your visit please contact Donor Services or 1.800.728.3843 to learn more.
+To coordinate your visit please contact the Supporter Experience Center or 1.800.728.3843 to learn more.

 For the protection of the children we take any breach of these policies very seriously and, in the unfortunate circumstance that one should occur, we will end the sponsorship relationship immediately and take any necessary legal action if required.